blink1073/scilab2py/README.rst

 Installation
 ------------
-You must have Scilab_ 5.4 or newer installed and in your PATH.
+You must have Scilab_ 5.x installed and in your PATH.
+This library does not support Scilab 6.0.
 You must have the Numpy and Scipy libraries installed.

 To install Scilab2Py, simply: